HMoana/Nesia-the-chatbot/Client/README.md

 ### **Future improvements:**

-- Refactor code to simplify, maintain and debug code.
+- Refactor code to simplify, maintain and debug code on the client side (frontend).

 ---